 Jamie Lee Curtis,

 A veteran policeman, Murtaugh, is partnered with a younger, suicidal officer, Riggs.
 They both have one thing in common: hating working in pairs.
 Now they must learn to work with one another to stop a gang of drug smugglers.

-Detroit - in the future - is crime-ridden, and run by a massive company.
-The company have developed a huge crime-fighting robot, which unfortunately develops a rather dangerous glitch.
-The company sees a way to get back in favour with the public when a cop called Alex Murphy is killed by a street gang.
-Murphy's body is reconstructed within a steel shell and named Robocop.
-The Robocop is very successful against criminals, and becomes a target of supervillian Boddicker.
+Detroit - in the future - is crime-ridden and run by a massive company.
+The company has developed a huge crime-fighting robot, which unfortunately develops a rather dangerous glitch.
+The company sees a way to get back in favor with the public when policeman Alex Murphy is killed by a street gang.
+Murphy's body is reconstructed within a steel shell and called RoboCop.
+RoboCop is very successful against criminals and becomes a target of supervillian Boddicker.
 Written by

 Colin Tinto <firstname.lastname@example.org> / edited by statmanjeff

 See more »

 22 of 24 people found this review helpful.